 A guide to great grilling

-There's something comforting about a smoky dinner right off the grill.
-It signifies sun, long days and great company.
+A smoky dinner right off the grill signifies sun, long (and hopefully lazy) afternoons and great company.

-In addition, outdoor grilling is the perfect way to cook up a no-mess meal and free yourself from the confines of the kitchen.
-Grilling meat, poultry and seafood sears in flavor for a deliciously juicy taste and veggies become tender, their flavors concentrated.
+Outdoor grilling is the perfect way to cook up a no-mess meal and free yourself from the confines of the kitchen.
+Grilling, with the proper techniques and times, concentrates the flavors of all meats and vegetables.

-Find great recipes including marinades and vegetarian options from our recipe database.
+Find great recipes, including marinades and vegetarian options, in our recipe database.

 - Asian-Glazed Grilled Salmon